yesmeck/babel-plugin-reactive/README.md

 This plugin allows you to declare a state just like declaring a normal variable, and then update the state like updating a normal variable.

-**This project is still an experiment, don't use it in a production.**
+**This project is still an experiment, don't use it in production.**

 ### In